alexrudall/ruby-openai/README.md

 [Quick guide to streaming ChatGPT with Rails 7 and Hotwire](https://gist.github.com/alexrudall/cb5ee1e109353ef358adb4e66631799d)

 You can stream from the API in realtime, which can be much faster and used to create a more engaging user experience.
-Pass a [Proc](https://ruby-doc.org/core-2.6/Proc.html) to the `stream` parameter to receive the stream of text chunks as they are generated.
-Each time one or more chunks is received, the Proc will be called once with each chunk, parsed as a Hash.
+Pass a [Proc](https://ruby-doc.org/core-2.6/Proc.html) (or any object with a `#call` method) to the `stream` parameter to receive the stream of text chunks as they are generated.
+Each time one or more chunks is received, the proc will be called once with each chunk, parsed as a Hash.
 If OpenAI returns an error, `ruby-openai` will pass that to your proc as a Hash.

 ```ruby
 client.chat(